lamberta/devkit-doc/native/ios-setup.md

 + Mac OS X 10.6 (or newer) computer
 + iPhone/iPad sync cable
 + Xcode 4.4 (or newer) and Xcode command-line tools
-+ Game Closure SDK (basil)
++ Game Closure DevKit (basil)

-For a guide on installing the Game Closure SDK [please see this documentation](../guide/quick-start.html).
+For a guide on installing the Game Closure DevKit [please see this documentation](../guide/quick-start.html).

 ### Supported Mobile Devices